 Our management will have broad discretion over the use of proceeds from this offering, and we could spend the proceeds from this offering in ways our stockholders may not agree with or that do not yield a favorable return.
-We intend to use the net proceeds from this offering for working capital, capital expenditures and other general corporate purposes.
-We may also use a portion of the net proceeds to make repayments on our debt or acquire other businesses, products or technologies.
+We are required to use a portion of the net proceeds of this offering to repay the outstanding balance of our term loan.
+We intend to use the remaining net proceeds from this offering for working capital, capital expenditures and other general corporate purposes.
+We may also use a portion of the net proceeds to make additional repayments on our credit facility or acquire other businesses, products or technologies.
 If we do not invest or apply the proceeds of this offering in ways that improve our operating results, we may fail to achieve expected financial results, which could cause our stock price to decline.